 Properties of a Dimension Object

-1 – Choose whether one or the two ends should relocate when you change the Size in the Inspector.
-An end which will move will be indicated by an additional blue arrow (as shown in the right side in the picture).
+1 - Choose whether one or the two ends should relocate when you change the Size in the Inspector.
+An end which will move will be indicated by an additional blue arrow (as shown on the right-hand side in the picture).
 This option has no effect when you drag a handle with the mouse.
 That additional arrow is displayed only when the Affect underlying objects check box is on.

-2 – The length of a dimension object.
-When you change the length, the position of one of the object's handles can be fixed depending on the option 1.
+2 - The length of a dimension object.
+When you change the length, the position of one of the object's handles can be fixed depending on option 1.

 3 - This option allows the dimension tool to relocate or resize objects that it is attached to.
 See Setting the distance between the objects for details.